skylerknecht/skylerknecht.github.io/_posts/2023-09-16-Kerberos-For-Attackers.md

 OSError: [Errno Connection error (RAYKE.LOCAL:88)]
 ```

-Unlike NTLM, we cannot use our credentials, the TGT, to directly authenticate to a service.
+Like mentioned before, we cannot use our credentials, the TGT, to directly authenticate to a service.
 Instead we need to use our TGT to obtain a Service Ticket (ST).
 This is why the credential is entitled, Ticket Granting Ticket.
 CME identifies this an attempts to request a ST from the KDC.
 However, CME cannot locate the KDC and the authentication fails.

 ## How do we obtain a Service Ticket?